 The worldwide rollout of Commissary CLICK2GOTM just got better with a waiver of the service charge for a limited time, as an added incentive for new customers and old customers alike to use the Defense Commissary Agency’s improved online shopping experience.

 The commissary benefit was an important part of Bill Moore’s life growing up.
 He is the son of a combat veteran, so he remembers what a trip to the commissary meant to his family’s quality of life.
 Today, as the director and CEO of the Defense Commissary Agency, Moore is celebrating the 154th birthday of the commissary benefit on July 1 by boosting its future usage.

-Johnsonville, LLC is recalling some of its smoked pork sausage products because they are contaminated with foreign materials, according to a Department of Defense All Food and Drug Activity message sent Feb.
-26.
+Avanti Frozen Foods Pvt.
+Ltd. is voluntarily recalling certain consignments and sizes of frozen cooked shrimp because the products may be contaminated with Salmonella, according to a Department of Defense All Food and Drug Activity message sent June 25.